BroadSoft-Xtended/DeveloperPortalDocs/CCOne/Docs.md

 # CC-One Docs

-## CONTACT CENTER SOLUTIONS FOR EVERY BUSINESS
+## CONTACT CENTRE SOLUTIONS FOR EVERY BUSINESS

 The role of the contact center is changing, from cost center to strategic corporate asset.
 While focusing on cost reductions made sense a decade ago, today it’s all about agent productivity and maximizing sales and service business outcomes – in addition to operational efficiency.